Bi-Rabittoh/lang_italian/README.md

 - [ ] WeedS.txt

 ## Contact us
-You can message us at our personal Discord Bi-Rabittoh#5566 and Cherryello#4156.
+You can message us at our personal Discord accounts:
+- Bi-Rabittoh#5566
+- Cherryello#4156.